-Early in 2020, a new strain of the coronavirus (COVID-19) began its global pandemic spread, including to the United States, negatively affecting many aspects of society and the economy.
-The impact of the virus is on-going and varies from region to region and from day to day, and any significant additional spreading of the virus could adversely affect the School District's operations and finances.
-The outbreak of the COVID-19 virus is likely to have a negative impact in 2021-2022 on the global and local economy and, might impact the School District's financial results in 2021-2022 and beyond.
+The impact of the coronavirus (COVID-19) is ongoing and varies from region to region and from day to day, and any significant additional spreading of the virus could adversely affect the School District's operations and finances.
+The outbreak of the COVID-19 virus is likely to have a negative impact in 2022-2023 on the global and local economy and, might impact the School District's financial results in 2022-2023 and beyond.
 Given the dynamic nature of this pandemic, however, the extent to which the COVID-19 virus impacts the School District's results will depend on future developments, which remain highly uncertain and cannot be predicted at this time.